Chicago/Census2020-redistricting/README.md

 The PL94 release will not be available through normal API access initially.
 The links for PL-171 and other sources are listed below the articles.

-## Getting started

-Before running any analysis scripts please run `./data/unzip.sh` *from the project directory* to unzip the files in `./data`.

 # Redistricting Articles